GABIBACK13/GABIBACK13/README.md

-- 👋 Hi, I’m @GABIBACK13
+- 👋 Hi, I’m Gabriel Luis Back, I have 18 years old and like tecnology!
 - 👀 I’m interested in learn new things
 - 🌱 I’m currently learning software engenire
 - 💞️ I’m looking to collaborate on other students and exp people
-- 📫 How to reach me = undefined
+- 📫 How to reach me = .......       https://www.instagram.com/gabriel_luis_back/       .......
-- 😄 Pronouns: he
-- ⚡ Fun fact: i'm from Brazil and create this aconunt for use the "copilot" on VS studio

-if your_read_this = true {
-    console.log("thank you")
-        else;
-          console.log(" ok ")
-   };